drnic/appscrolls/README.md

 ## Deployment Support

+Web applications are boring if they aren't running proudly on the internet.
+The Eldar Scrolls make this automatic for your favourite providers!

 ### Engine Yard

+Scroll: `eycloud`

 If you choose the `eycloud` scroll, your application will be automatically deployed to [Engine Yard Cloud][6].
 Your code will also be automatically stored on a private/public GitHub repository.